8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 There were some deflation months in 2009.
 2009 was during [The Great Recession](https://en.m.wikipedia.org/wiki/Great_Recession), and inflation averaged 3 to 4 percent the previous year.

 Notice that inflation for the last year is almost triple the last 10 and 20 years.
-That's because the data prior to 1 year ago is dragging down (or hiding) the most recent data.
+That's because the data from 1 year ago is dragging down (or hiding) the most recent data.
 And I don't know about you, but the roughly 8 percent impacts present-me much more than the percentages from 10 and 20 years ago.
 Again, a reason for giving more weight to the recent data.

-Regardless, the plate has increased by almost 8 percent due to inflation and it's out of my direct control and influence.
+Regardless, the plate has increased by almost 8 percent due to inflation, and it's out of my direct control and influence.

 In 2022, I had appendicitis leading to an [appendectomy](https://en.m.wikipedia.org/wiki/Appendectomy).
 My plate got bigger because of an emergency.

 Hedonic adaptation is more within your control.
 You get a raise.
 You buy a more expensive thing.
-You’ve made your plate bigger because the replacement cost might be the same, but sticking with the cheaper version would have been a lower replacement cost.
+You’ve made your plate bigger because you have to replace that thing, and if you replace it with the same thing, the price may be the same, but it's more than the first thing you replaced (this is why we can't have nice things).

 The Diderot effect is when you buy a new pair of shoes.
 Now you decide to replace your wardrobe because all your clothes are old compared to your shoes.
 Then you decide to replace your furniture because your new clothes seem so out of place compared to the sofa you bought 15 years ago with multiple stains.
 You’ve made the plate bigger.